idia640/presentations/week10/PITCHME.md

 Chinese prison camps in Korea (Korean War:
 - "lenient policy" (psychological manipulation)
-    - effective at gaining informats... why so effective at compliance?
+    - effective at gaining informants... why so effective at compliance?
 - make a list of "how america is not perfect" and sign it
 - read the list to other prisoners
 - political essay contests with small prizes.
 Very mild pro-Communist/anti-American statements